 You may also avoid penalties and interest if the delay is a result of actions by the CRA, including:

-The CRA may also cancel some or all of the penalties and interest if the inability to pay is due to financial hardship, for example, the loss of employment, loss of business income, medical bills, etc. In cases of inability to pay you will need to demonstrate that this is the case by providing detailed financial information to the CRA, including statements of your assets, income, expenses, and liabilities.
+The CRA may also cancel some or all of the penalties and interest if the inability to pay is due to financial hardship such as the loss of employment, loss of business income, medical bills, etc. In cases of inability to pay you will need to demonstrate that this is the case by providing detailed financial information to the CRA, including statements of your assets, income, expenses, and liabilities.

 The CRA recommends that you use Form RC376 Taxpayer Relief Request - Statement of Income and Expenses and Assets and Liabilities for Individuals for this purpose.
 This form should be submitted along with Form RC4288 either online using My Account or My Business Account, or by mail to your nearest tax service office.